 Electronics Manufacturing Services.
-We provide our customers with a broad variety of solutions, from low-volume prototype assembly to high-volume turnkey manufacturing.
+We provide our customers with a broad variety of value added solutions, from low-volume prototype assembly to high-volume turnkey manufacturing.
 We employ a multi-disciplined engineering team that provides comprehensive manufacturing and design support to customers.
-The manufacturing solutions we offer include design conversion and enhancement, materials procurement, system assembly, testing and final system configuration.
+The manufacturing solutions we offer include design conversion and enhancement, process and tooling development, materials procurement, system assembly, testing and final system configuration.
 Our manufacturing services contracts for the aerospace and defense electronics market are generally sole-source by part number.